Updated March 6, 2023

 Both are popular choices in the market; let us discuss some of the major difference:

-- Jira has latest features such as full agile support, great search and reporting features in its software whereas Github does not have these features such as searching and reporting.
+- Jira has the latest features such as full agile support, great search and reporting features in its software, whereas Github does not have these features such as searching and reporting.

-- Jira runs on the cloud or can be set up on our own server to be used for secure or financial apps where privacy is the main concern whereas Github runs on its enterprise cloud server.
+- Jira runs on the cloud or can be set up on our own server to be used for secure or financial apps where privacy is the main concern, whereas Github runs on its enterprise cloud services.

-- Jira has a monthly payment for its enterprise use whereas Github has monthly or one-time payment or annual subscription for its enterprise subscription.
+- Jira has a monthly payment for its enterprise use, whereas Github has a monthly or one-time payment or annual subscription for its enterprise subscription.

-- Jira is being used by top companies or brands such as Cisco, eBay, NASA, Salesforce, Adobe, LinkedIn, etc. were as Github is being used almost all of the top brands and enterprises such as KrauseFx, HubSpot, Kakao, MailChimp etc.
+- Top companies are using Jira or brands such as Cisco, eBay, NASA, Salesforce, Adobe, LinkedIn, etc. Github is being used by almost all top brands and enterprises such as KrauseFx, HubSpot, Kakao, MailChimp, etc.

 Jira vs Github Comparison Table

 Below is the topmost comparison between Jira vs Github

 |Definition||It is bug tracking or defect management, or project management software.||It is a source code repository or version control system to host the source code of any project.|